| |

 Australian National University

-On 18th January 2003 a devastating bushfire swept through Canberra, the capital of Australia.
+ABSTRACT On 18th January 2003 a devastating bushfire swept through Canberra, the capital of Australia.
 In this fire over

 500 private homes were destroyed along with many other commercial and public properties.
 The latter included a